Letting Your Property with Oaktree Lettings

 - Accompanied viewings of the property

-- References would be taken up once an applicant has been found, these will be carried out an external referencing company but also cross referenced by ourselves to ensure continuity and correctness.
+- References would be taken up once an applicant has been found; these will be carried out by an external referencing company but also cross referenced by ourselves to ensure continuity and correctness.

 - An assured shorthold tenancy agreement would be drawn up and signed by the tenants as appropriate